 Introduction

-Public Health can be considered as something which plays a crucial role forward economy and health of the country (Modi, Palmer and Armstrong, 2014).
-In present report, role of different Agencies has been 3 dimension and which helps in reducing different diseases from the overall Nation.
-Apart from this, report will further argue as to how lifestyle of people will be changed or made better with improved quality of social health care.
+Public Health can be considered as something which plays a crucial role in the forward economy and health of the country (Modi, Palmer and Armstrong, 2014).
+In the present report, the role of different Agencies has been 3 dimensions which help in reducing different diseases from the overall Nation.
+Apart from this, a report will further argue as to how the lifestyle of people will be changed or made better with improved quality of social health care.

 TASK 1

-1.1 Role of different agencies in identifying health of level and different diseases in communities
+1.1 Role of different agencies in identifying health levels and different diseases in communities

-It has also been found out that World health organisation does not deal with directly local people rather it aims at assisting private organisations that work at providing healthcare facilities.
-They serve or deal with health care facility providers on national level and not individual level.
-They especially provide benefits to organisations that have just initiated their working or who are suffering losses .
-They are most active during natural calamity practices like earthquakes, floods etc. WHO is working at identifying condition od health care services worldwide(Atrash and Carpentier, 2012).
+It has also been found out that the World Health Organisation does not deal with directly local people rather it aims to assist private organisations that work at providing healthcare facilities.
+They serve or deal with healthcare facility providers on the national level and not the individual level.
+They especially provide benefits to organisations that have just initiated their work or who are suffering losses.
+They are most active during natural calamities like earthquakes, floods etc. WHO is working at identifying conditions of health care services worldwide(Atrash and Carpentier, 2012).

-Apart from this there are some other business organisations are also present in the United Kingdom that also help in analysing level of healthcare facilities and also study about various diseases such as General medical council.
+Apart from this, there are some other business organisations that are also present in the United Kingdom that also help in analysing the level of healthcare facilities and also study about various diseases such as the General Medical Council.
 This agency mainly aims at protecting patients by delivering efficient training to employees as per needs and requirements.
-They also set timely standards for doctors as well as services provided by them are monitored so that best quality of services are provided to patients.
-Another one of biggest organisation which was found in UK is National Health Services and it is the biggest single entity working in this area.
+They also set timely standards for doctors as well as services provided by them are monitored so that the best quality of services are provided to patients.
+Another one of the biggest organisations which was found in the UK is National Health Services and it is the biggest single entity working in this area.
 (National Health Service, 2018).
-NHS is providing free of cost services to its customers and also collaborates with WHO in identifying level of health and diseases.
+NHS is providing free-of-cost services to its customers and also collaborates with WHO in identifying levels of health and diseases.

 1.2 Epidemiology of infectious and non-infectious disease

-The study of disease transmission is the investigation of incidence, circulation and occurrence of the illnesses in the network.
-It manages every one of the components related with circumstances and end results of the sickness.
+The study of disease transmission is the investigation of the incidence, circulation and occurrence of illnesses in the network.
+It manages every one of the components related to the circumstances and end results of the sickness.
 The examination should be possible on non-irresistible and also irresistible ailments.
-In the present setting, Diseases like: foodborne disease (FBD), Microbes transmitted: salmonella, E. Coli and some more (Bowleg, 2012).
+In the present setting, Diseases like foodborne disease (FBD), Microbes transmitted: salmonella, E. Coli and some more (Bowleg, 2012).

-Vulnerable groups: People with all ages and both the genders are defenceless against FBD's.
-In UK, the groups that is most helpless against sustenance borne ailments is kids.
-Powerlessness for nourishment borne infections additionally relies upon the safe arrangement of a person.
-Individuals with harmed safe framework are more powerless against the pathogen attacks.
+Vulnerable groups: People of all ages and both genders are defenceless against FBDs.
+In the UK, the groups that are most helpless against sustenance-borne ailments are kids.
+Powerlessness for nourishment-borne infections additionally relies upon the safe arrangement of a person.
+Individuals with harmed safe frameworks are more powerless against pathogen attacks.

 Epidemiology of Obesity

-Incidence Rates: The rate of increase in obese cases is at alarming stage in UK.
+Incidence Rates: The rate of increase in obese cases is at an alarming stage in the UK.
 In men, the percentage increased from 0.2% to 1.8% from 1993 to 2010.
-In women, the hike in percentage is more that is, from 1.4% to 3.6% in the same years as above.
+In women, the hike in percentage is more than is, from 1.4% to 3.6% in the same years as above.

-Causes: many reasons can lead to increase in weight or accumulation fat in the body.
-Some of the causes are, Imbalanced diet, Genetic defects, Damage to hypothalamus, Intake of drugs, Change in lifestyle.
+Causes: many reasons can lead to an increase in weight or accumulation of fat in the body.
+Some of the causes are an imbalanced diet, Genetic defects, Damage to the hypothalamus, Intake of drugs, and Changes in lifestyle.

-Obesity is being considered as the main problem where situation where accumulation of fat takes place in the body to such extent that it becomes the reason of many health problems.
-Study shows that 20% of adult population is suffering from HIV in England by 2014 and they stay undiagnosed and this percentage is rising day by day (Betancourt and et. al., 2016).
+Obesity is considered as the main problem a situation where accumulation of fat takes place in the body to such an extent that it becomes the reason for many health problems.
+Study shows that 20% of the adult population was suffering from HIV in England by 2014 and they stay undiagnosed and this percentage is rising day by day (Betancourt and et. al., 2016).

 1.3 Effectiveness of different approaches to control the incidence of disease in communities

-It is been analysed that there are ample number of approaches which is being made by government, private hospitals and Healthcare providers so that to control the incidence of disease in communities (Kohl 3rd and et. al., 2012).
-It has been found that most of the approaches majorly help in prior targeting of the at of diseases that are at the verge of causing ill-effects to the society.
+It is been analysed that there is an ample number of approaches which are being made by the government, private hospitals and Healthcare providers to control the incidence of disease in communities (Kohl 3rd and et. al., 2012).
+It has been found that most of the approaches majorly help in the prior targeting of diseases that are on the verge of causing ill effects to society.
 Below are some of the approaches that aid the control of diseases in communities:

 Screening: Screening is another strategy that can be used to control the diseases in the communities.
 Screening refers to prior medical testing for the disease without observing the symptoms of that disease.
-This prior testing helps in identification of occurrence of disease in an individual so that he can be treated before attainment of that disease.
+This prior testing helps in the identification of the occurrence of a disease in an individual so that he can be treated before the attainment of that disease.
 Screening can be done in two ways.
-Universal screening refers to screening of a particular group from the population.
-Another type of screening is case finding that refers to screening of the individuals who are assumed diseased (Brett and et. al., 2014).
+Universal screening refers to screening of a particular group of the population.
+Another type of screening is case finding which refers to screening of the individuals who are assumed diseased (Brett and et. al., 2014).

-Immunisation: This is being considered as a technique which mainly he helps an individual or patient is the technique by which an individual can be made immune of certain infections.
+Immunisation: This is considered a technique which mainly helps an individual or patient is the technique by which an individual can be made immune to certain infections.
 It can be done by vaccination.
-Vaccine of a particular disease made an individual resistant to that disease.
+Vaccines for a particular disease make an individual resistant to that disease.

 TASK 2